qudini/qudini-reactive/qudini-reactive-logging/README.md

 ### Additional logging context properties

-By default, the logging context will hold:

-- the environment, mapped to the key `"environment"`,
-- the build name, mapped to the key `"build_name"`,
-- the build version, mapped to the key `"build_version"`.
+By default, the logging context will hold the build version, mapped to the key `"build_version"`.

-Those values will be read from `com.qudini.reactive.utils.metadata.MetadataService` ([see the defaults and how to override them](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils)).
+This value will be read from `com.qudini.reactive.utils.metadata.MetadataService` ([see the defaults and how to override them](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils)).

-You can override these defaults registering a component implementing `com.qudini.reactive.logging.web.LoggingContextExtractor`, for example if you need more domain-specific properties to be available in the MDC (you'll have access to the incoming HTTP request).
+You can override these defaults by registering a component implementing `com.qudini.reactive.logging.web.LoggingContextExtractor`, for example if you need more domain-specific properties to be available in the MDC (you'll have access to the incoming HTTP request).

 ### Third-party error trackers